wlonk/arcadia/arcadia.md

 turned around and find themselves back at their doorstep, with the urgent certainty that they had business to attend to at the house and couldn't possibly leave.

+### The Fairy

+The more you pursue and exercise your passions, the sooner the fairy will arrive, smelling your passion and seeking to feed on it.

+> #### TODO:
+>
+> Kate: "The fairy needs to be a sea-change, for everyone at once."
+That means
+> that there needs to be something like the _Dread_ tower, something inevitable
+> but uncertain, that triggers the fairy's arrival.
+Tied to passions probably?
+> Anyway, once the fairy shows up, something _really_ changes.
+>
+> Khaled: "The fairy should change our incentives.
+We could maybe have to choose
+> whether to sacrifice what we've been doing to risk a greater payoff and greater
+> fall from the fairy."
+The fairy should have some system for straight up
+> bargains and deals.
+>
+> Can the fairy intensify passions?
+"The fairy tempts you, and so your passions
+> start to consume you."
+>
+> Kit: PC-NPC-PC triangles.
+This is the fairy's bread and butter.

+Some fairies:

+  * The Sable Lady
+  * King Ludd
+  * The Beast of the Moors
+  * Old Iron-boots

 ### Effects